Top of page

 Comprehensive Portfolio

-The comprehensive portfolio aims to provide students with a format for showcasing teaching and research that more closely resembles modes of professional evaluation that they will encounter later in their career, i.e., materials requested for job interviews and the tenure dossier.
-Some of these materials, such as the annotated bibliographies, will provide them with a career-long resource to which they may turn for teaching or develop into a publication such as a review essay.
-Teaching materials such as annotated syllabi will help them as they apply for teaching fellowships and jobs, and as they prepare courses.
+The comprehensive portfolio aims to provide students with a format for showcasing teaching and research that more closely resembles modes of professional evaluation that they will encounter later in their career, i.e. materials requested for job interviews and the tenure dossier.
+Some of these materials, such as the annotated bibliographies, demonstrate that a Ph.D. student has a comprehensive grasp of the fields most relevant to their teaching and research.
+An annotated bibliography is a career-long resource that can serve as the framework for designing a survey course or composing reviews and historiographical essays.
+Likewise, teaching materials such as annotated syllabi will help Ph.D. candidates as they apply for teaching fellowships and jobs, and as they prepare courses.
 Portfolio preparation is a dialogic process; committee and student interaction should take place consistently as the student builds the portfolio.
 Advisers have a coordinating role in the process but the students themselves should communicate consistently with members of the committee.

 1. Comprehensive Portfolio Components